obaliuta/recommendations_cellphones/README.md

 # recommendations_celphones
-Recommendations algorthim for phones in online store
+Content based recommendations algorthim for phones in online store

 # Link on Kaggle: